eventure/hide.client.linux/README.md

-  conf - generate a configuration file to be used with the -c option categories - fetch and dump filtering category list service - run in remotely controlled service mode
+  conf - generate a configuration file to be used with the -c option categories - fetch and dump filtering category list service - run in remotely controlled service mode updateDoh - update DNS-over-HTTPs server list resolve - resolve host using DNS-over-HTTPs lookup - resolve host using DNS
 ```
-In order to connect to a VPN server an Access-Token must be requested from a VPN server.
-An Access-Token request is
+To connect to a VPN server, an Access-Token must be requested from a VPN server.
+The **token** command issues an Access-Token request.
-issued by the **token** command.
-An Access-Token issued by any server may be used, for authentication purposes, with any other hide.me VPN server.
+An Access-Token issued by any server may be used, for authentication, with any other hide.me VPN server.
-When a server issues an Access-Token that token must be stored in a file.
-Default filename for an Access-Token is
+When a server issues an Access-Token, that token must be stored in a file.
+The default filename for an Access-Token is
 "accessToken.txt".

 Once an Access-Token is in place it may be used for **connect** requests.
 Stale access tokens get updated automatically.